HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Further Analysis of Experimental Results

+Among these baselines, \ourname{} and DPLM-2 are the closest counterparts in model architecture and development procedure, since both extend a pretrained sequence-based pLM, i.e., DPLM, to multimodal protein modeling.
+Table~\ref{atab:comp_resources} compares the estimated development cost of this modality-extension stage.

-Our experiments use the NVIDIA H20 GPU, which is only available in certain regions due to export controls on high-end AI accelerators.
-The cost estimates are therefore based on prevailing cloud pricing in those regions.
-On the AutoDL platform, renting one H20 (96G) GPU costs approximately 4420 CNY per month (148 CNY per day).
-Training the \ourname{} (670M) model requires 10 days on two H20, leading to an estimated cost of \textbf{\textit{2960}} CNY.
+Our experiments use the NVIDIA H20 GPU, which is only available in certain regions and limited cloud computing platforms due to export controls on high-end AI accelerators.
+The cost estimates are therefore based on the prevailing pricing of available cloud platforms.
+On the AutoDL platform, renting one H20 (96G) GPU costs approximately 4,420 CNY per month (148 CNY per day).
+Training the \ourname{} (670M) model requires 10 days on two H20, leading to an estimated cost of \textbf{\textit{2,960}} CNY.
 For comparison, on the Volcengine platform, renting one A100 (80G) GPU costs about 19718 CNY per month (658 CNY per day).
-Training the DPLM-2 (650M) model, which required 16 A100 GPUs for 3 days, will cost approximately \textbf{\textit{31584}} CNY.
-It suggests that our training cost is less than \textbf{\textit{one-tenth}} of that of DPLM-2.
+Training the DPLM-2 (650M) model, which required 16 A100 GPUs for 3 days, will cost approximately \textbf{\textit{31,584}} CNY.
+It suggests that our modality extension fine-tuning cost is less than \textbf{\textit{one-tenth}} of that of DPLM-2.